JohanVanslembrouck/corolib/reading/CORBA-AMI.md

     }
     // Remote object has responded: use the results.

-It is easy to use this interface to start a polling operation on several remote objects in a loop, do some other work, and then use another loop polling for the replies.
+It is easy to use this interface to start a polling operation on several remote objects, do some other work, and then poll for all the replies.

 The application may use an array of remote objects, an array of poller objects, and a counter to count how many objects have replied.

-## Callback
+### Callback

 In the case of callback, the IDL compiler generates an additional interface: